bmc0/dsp/README.md

-		remove anything from the front outputs. `v2` adds full steering of sounds encoded to -45° in the C/S axis and restores full lateral separation of sounds encoded from 0° to -22.5° in the C/S axis in all four outputs. `v3` adds strong steering (20dB) of sounds encoded to the left and right surround positions (L/R=±22.5° C/S=-22.5°).
-The default is `v2` as it seems work best for most music recordings.
+		remove anything from the front outputs. `v2` adds full steering of sounds encoded to -45° in the C/S axis and restores full lateral separation of sounds encoded from 0° to -22.5° in the C/S axis in all four outputs. `v3` adds full steering of sounds encoded to the left and right surround positions (L/R=±22.5° C/S=-22.5°).
+The default is `v2`.
 	* `shelf=gain_dB[:f0[k][:pwrcmp]]`
 		Dynamic shelving of frequencies above `f0` in surround outputs.
 Active when C/S is positive and gradually removed as C/S goes from 0° to